KolbyML/cryptologo/README.md

 # Delete a logo

 To delete a logo you must delete it in the master folder as it acts as a way to add and remove logos

+# To Replace a Old logo

+To replace a logo.
+Add the new logo to the replaceOldLogo folder and it will be done.